Bridging Individual and Collective Realism in LLM-Based Human Mobility Simulation via Mobility Scaling-Law Guidance: Evaluation

 \subsection{Dataset description}

 We use two public mobility datasets.
 One dataset is collected in Beijing, China, covering the period from October 1, 2019 to December 31, 2019~\cite{shao2024chain}.
 The dataset contains mobility trajectories and user profile information (e.g., age, gender, and occupation), collected via a social networking platform.
 The other dataset is a global simulation dataset that has been validated under scaling laws of human mobility~\cite{yuan2025worldmove}.
 All trajectory points are discretized into spatial grids of $1000 \times 1000$ meters, and time is discretized into 48 time slots per day.
 The dataset does not contain user identifiers.
 We select one city (New York City) from this dataset, which includes over 100,000 trajectories.
+Since this dataset does not contain persistent user identifiers, we evaluate only metrics that do not require user-level long-term histories on NYC.
 In our simulation setting, user profile data are required as inputs, and mobility trajectories are used for validation.
 We select these two datasets because they satisfy both requirements and cover different countries and cities.
 Some other publicly available datasets are not suitable for our setting.
 For example, datasets~\cite{yabe2024yjmob100k} do not release city-level information, making it impossible to construct individual-level profiles.
-In addition, POI check-in datasets are less appropriate, as their sparse records do not align well with the daily mobility patterns considered in our simulations.
+In addition, POI check-in datasets are less appropriate, as their sparse records do not align well with the daily mobility patterns.

-For the Beijing dataset, we select 1,200 individuals with approximately one month of data from the real-world dataset as the ground truth.
-All baseline methods and our approach leverage user profiles and an LLM to generate one-month synthetic human mobility trajectories.
+For the Beijing dataset, we select 1,200 individuals with approximately one month of data as the ground truth, resulting in around 30,000 trajectories in total.
+All baseline methods and our approach use the released user profiles and an LLM to generate one-month synthetic human mobility trajectories.
 For the New York dataset, we use the entire dataset as the ground truth.
-We simulate user profiles based on U.S. Census demographics~\cite{census}, and employ an LLM to generate two-week synthetic human mobility trajectories.
+We simulate user profiles based on U.S. Census demographics~\cite{census}; all baseline methods and our approach use these simulated profiles and an LLM to generate two-week synthetic human mobility trajectories.